LMOD: A Large Multimodal Ophthalmology Dataset and Benchmark for Large Vision-Language Models

 For example, LLaVA-Med incorrectly classified non-glaucoma images as glaucoma.

-\textbf{E2: Failure to Abstain.} Some models failed to abstain from making predictions when presented with irrelevant or insufficient data.
+\textbf{E4: Failure to Abstain.} Some models failed to abstain from making predictions when presented with irrelevant or insufficient data.
 For example, LLaVA-Med diagnosed glaucoma from an image of a cat, which was clearly not relevant to the medical task.
 This error type occurred because the model should have recognized that the image was not suitable and refrained from making a prediction.

+\textbf{E5: Hallucination.} Models generated details that did not exist in the input image.
+As illustrated in Figure \ref{fig:visual_example}, LLaVA-M-7B hallucinated an additional region, labeled as region 4, which did not correspond to any ground truth regions.
+This demonstrates the model's tendency to hallucinate features not present in the actual data.

-\textbf{E3: Inconsistent Reasoning.} Models provided contradictory explanations within their own predictions.
+\textbf{E6: Inconsistent Reasoning.} Models provided contradictory explanations within their own predictions.
 For example, InternVL initially predicted a macular hole stage 1 but subsequently stated there was no visible macular hole or other abnormalities in the macular region, contradicting its earlier assessment.
 This inconsistency reflected conflicting reasoning, as the model simultaneously described both a healthy and diseased state.